 I am a PhD student working for the project Argument Structures in the Automatic Detection of Intolerance and Extremism under the supervision of Gerold Schneider and Martin Volk.
+My main focus is the development and analysis of automatic methods to detect and analyse hateful and abusive language online.

 - 2019 - 2021: MA in Computational Linguistics and Language Technology (90) and Philosophy (30) at the University of Zurich